 They can then go on to have persistent grumbles and aches, or be prone to niggly problems that they didn’t have before.
 And these new problems might not be in the same place as the old.
-For example, I recently treated a soccer-mad 9 year old with foot pain.
+For example, I recently treated a soccer-mad 9-year-old with foot pain.
 In his case, there was nothing wrong with his foot.
-It hurt because his lumbar spine was not letting the foot ‘hit the ground’ properly, causing abnormal strains and sprains on the ligaments of his mid-tarsal area.
+It hurt because his lumbar spine was not letting the foot ‘hit the ground’ correctly, causing abnormal strains and sprains on the ligaments of his mid-tarsal area.
 And, because he was young and adaptable, the foot cleared up soon after the lumbar spine was treated.

 Symptoms that last longer than a week might well mean that something has changed in the child’s spinal functioning.
-Please do not classify these as growing pains!
+Please do not classify these as growing pains.